ac000/mtd-cli/README.md

     $ mtd-cli test-cu list-service

 *\<file\>* is a JSON file containing a list of service names

+**test-fph** currently has a single endpoint

+    validate

+which takes no arguments

+    $ mtd-cli test-fph validate

 When running you will get a JSON response in both cases of error and success.